New-College-MCR/mcr-website/content/services/sports.md

 giulia.bernardini@new.ox.ac.uk

-## The Weston Sports Ground
+## The Weston Sports Ground & Facilities

 We are lucky enough to have one of the best college Sports Ground in the whole university, which is maniacally well-kept by our trusted team of groundsmen and is equipped with all sorts of sporting goods thanks to the efforts of the MCR and JCR committees.
 Whether you live in the postgraduate accommodation at the Weston Buildings or not, make sure to check it out!

-For more info on what's available, you can consult the 'Equipment' and 'Facilities' pages.
+The Sports Ground includes the following:

+- Basketball/tennis hard court
+- Cricket training net
+- Football goals and pitches (of various sizes)
+- Petanque/boules sand court
+- Indoor squash court
+- Erg room/indoors gym
+- Croquet lawn
+- Table tennis and table football (indoors)

+Additionally, from the beginning of Trinity Term (as soon as the weather allows) until mid-August the sports ground also hosts the following:

+- Tennis grass courts (up to 5)
+- Punts

-To book the New College sports facilities, use the [Sports Facilites Booking System](https://outlook.office365.com/owa/calendar/NewCollegeSportsFacilities@UniOxfordNexus.onmicrosoft.com/bookings/)
+To book the New College sports facilities, use the [Sports Facilites Booking System](https://outlook.office365.com/owa/calendar/NewCollegeSportsFacilities@UniOxfordNexus.onmicrosoft.com/bookings/).
+Once you have completed your booking, you will need to go to the WESTON PORTERS LODGE to pick up keys/fobs to access the facilities (this does not apply to grass courts).
+This means that some of the sports facilities can only be accessed during WESTON LODGE OPENING TIMES.
+Furthermore, every court comes with its own rules that are specified on the booking calendar (for example, you can only use the squash court wearing non-marking shoes).

+## Rules on the use of New College facilities

+- For the time being, due to university-wide covid-related restrictions, access and use of the facilities is restricted to New College members only.
+No visitors allowed.

+- It is STRICTLY FORBIDDEN to bring any sort of glass container on the pitch for safety reasons.

+- The Sports Ground is a no smoking area.
+Smoking is only allowed in the designated area next to the bin shed.

+- Access and use of the facilities is checked through bod card access and CCTV.
+Misusing or damaging the MCR facilities could result in a fine and in a ban from accessing shared spaces.

+- If you are organising an event/match for more than 10 people, you need to have a chat with the groundsmen (a heads up to the MCR Sports Rep is also very much appreciated).
+The Groundsmen Office is in the Pavilion facing the Sports Ground, right next to the BBQ.

 ## MCR Committee presents: the Sports Rep